Introduction to Microsoft Office Project and Uses

 - Manage Budgets

 First, Let’s look at the opening screen to become familiar with its layout and terminology.
 Although there will be some differences depending on your version of the Project (this picture is from Project 2010), and a project Guide which appears down the left side of the Table in Project 2010.

 The main working area of the screen is in two parts: the Entry table on the left and Gantt chart on the right.
 A divider bar separates these parts.

-Entry table will hold a listing of every task included in the project and will show calculated details for each task.
+The entry table will list every task included in the project and will show calculated details for each job.